Make Perfect Italian Panettone dough in your bread machine, then bake it in the oven for professional results in your own kitchen!

 What is Panettone?

-Panettone is a traditional Italian yeast cake which is made and eaten at Christmastime.
+Panettone is a traditional Italian yeast cake which is made and eaten primarily at Christmastime.

 As an Amazon Associate I earn from qualifying purchases.

-To me, it’s a cross between a cake and bread, and isn’t very sweet at all.
-There are different kinds, but they are always lightly sweetened and usually, dotted with candied fruit, raisins, and sometimes nuts and more recently, chocolate.
+It’s a cross between a cake and bread, and isn’t very sweet at all.
+There are different kinds, but they are always lightly sweetened, and usually, dotted with candied fruit, raisins, and sometimes nuts, soft fillings, and more recently, chocolate.

 Purchased panettoni are always baked in a special paper case, and you can buy them to make your own professional looking cakes at home.
 However, there’s no need to buy anything as long as you have a brown paper lunch bag.
 (If you want to make them look fancy, you can buy these on Amazon.)

-Years ago, I wanted to make my own panettone and adapted a recipe from my Sunset Fresh Ways with Italian Cooking cookbook and made it in my bread machine.
+Years ago, I wanted to make my own panettone and adapted a recipe from my Fresh Ways with Italian Cooking cookbook and made it in my bread machine.
 I only made the dough in the machine though, as I didn’t want a “bread-machine-shaped panettone”!
+Now you can follow my directions below for perfect Italian panettone like the one in the photos!

 More Italian Christmas recipes can be found here.